- Biological Inventions

 Adams compared the accused product of Perrigo to Mucinex by citing the concept of A=B=C, therefore, A=C. Adams’ argued that the accused product was bioequivalent to Mucinex, and Mucinex was bioequivalent to a standard immediate release (“IR”) product, then the accused product had a Cmax equivalent to the IR product.

 Adams also presented PK and Cmax data, which made it more evident that Perrigo’s product was equivalent to Adam’s product.
-In this way, summary judgement for Perrigo was therefore reversed on this ground.
+In this way, summary judgment for Perrigo was therefore reversed on this ground.

 Construction of “Bioavailable”

 Next, Perrigo highlighted that the claim term “Bioavailable” of the ‘252 patent is ambiguous in its meaning.
-Perrigo’s alternative way to seek summary judgement of noninfringement by Distirct court was also rejected by Federal circuit.
-The dispute revolved over the fact on whether the phrase “fully bioavailable in the subject’s stomach” meant “both release and availability in the stomach for absorption, wherever that absorption might occur.”
+Perrigo’s alternative way to seek the summary judgment of noninfringement by District court was also rejected by the Federal circuit.
+The dispute revolved over the fact of whether the phrase “fully bioavailable in the subject’s stomach” meant “both release and availability in the stomach for absorption, wherever that absorption might occur.”